 Azure Synapse is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Amazon Redshift, Google BigQuery, PostgreSQL, Snowflake, or Panoply, which are RDBMSes that use similar SQL syntax.
 Others choose a data lake, like Amazon S3 or Delta Lake on Databricks.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To BigQuery, To Postgres, To Snowflake, To Panoply, To S3, and To Delta Lake.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Pipedrive to Azure Synapse automatically.
-With just a few clicks, Stitch starts extracting your Pipedrive data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Azure Synapse data warehouse.
+With just a few clicks, Stitch starts extracting your Pipedrive data, structuring it in a way that's optimized for analysis, and inserting that data into your Azure Synapse data warehouse.